 represents infinity and will take eternity to close the gap.
 Every segment of

-infinity no matter how small is itself infinite and every segment of eternity
+infinity no matter how small is infinite in itself and every segment of eternity

 is itself eternal, so one day in heaven a billion years from now we may begin